owainlewis/http-dispatch/README.md

 ## Motivation

 There are already a couple of really good HTTP clients for Haskell, but typically I'd need to go hunting through documentation just to do even the simplest thing.
 This is the HTTP library I wish I had when first learning Haskell.

 This library strips back everything to be as simple as possible.
 It will transparently support HTTPS and has a very consistent DSL for making requests.

 There are only two types.
 A HTTPRequest and a HTTPResponse.
-You can turn a HTTPRequest into a HTTPResponse by calling "runRequest" on it.
 That's all there is to know about this library.
 Some utility functions are provided to make constructing requests easier but it's nothing more than sugar for creating types.

+### HTTP Request

+You can turn a HTTPRequest into a HTTPResponse by calling "runRequest" on it.

 ```haskell
 data HTTPRequest = HTTPRequest {